kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 }
 ```

-Pay close attention to what's going on in `application(_:continueUserActivity:restorationHandler:)`.
-That's where all the action happens!
-This method gets called when there's an incoming universal HTTP link.
+The system calls this method when there's an incoming universal HTTP link.
+Pay close attention to what's happening.
 Here's a breakdown of what each section does:

-**continue here**

-1.
-1.
-1.
-1.
+1. The system invokes this method for several types of `NSUserActivity`.
+The type that corresponds to universal HTTP links is `NSUserActivityTypeBrowsingWeb`.
+When you see a user activity of this type, you're guaranteed that the `NSUserActivity` will have its `webPageURL` property (of type `NSURL?`) set to something you can inspect, so you go ahead and unwrap the optional.
+1. You use the new `NSURLComponents` API to extract the URL's path and you use it to reverse-map to the correct `Session` object using the class method you added earlier, `Session.sessionByWebPath(_:_:)`.
+1. `Session.sessionByWebPath(_:_:)` returns an optional `Session`.
+If there's a value behind the optional, you use the session's `videoURL` property to present the video player.
+1. If there's no value behind the optional, which can happen if you're handed a universal link that the app can't understand, then you fall back to opening Safari.

 > **Note:** `application(_:continueUserActivity:restorationHandler:)` should also look familiar.
-Apple introduced this application delegate method in iOS 8 to help developers implement Handoff.
-The method also makes an appearance in chapter 2 in relation to the new search APIs in iOS 9.
+Apple introduced this `UIApplicationDelegate` method back in iOS 8 to help developers implement Handoff.
+The method also makes an appearance in this book's Chapter 2 in relation to the new search APIs in iOS 9.
 This method is a real polymath!

+Build and run to validate your work.
+Again, you won't be able to validate the code you just wrote but you can see what the final result is supposed to look like.
+Double-tap the home screen button to go back to Springboard.
+Locate and delete the RWDevCon version of the app you've been working on.
+Then go to the App Store and download the latest version of RWDevCon.

+Now open your favorite mail client and write yourself an e-mail that looks like this.
+This part assumes that you're able to receive and open the e-mail on your test device.

+***continue here***

+//TODO: This part won't work until we release an update to RWDevCon

 ## Web Markup

 Now that you know how to implement and handle universal links in iOS 9, it's time to move to the second topic of this chapter: web markup.
-As it turns out, web markup is part a much bigger topic that you started to learn about in chapter 2.
+As it turns out, web markup is part a much bigger topic that you started to learn about in Chapter 2.
 That topic is search!

 To refresh your memory, search includes three different APIs: NSUserActivity, CoreSpotlight and web markup.
 All three approaches are important pieces of your search strategy but the second half of this chapter will only focus on web markup.
-If you skipped chapter 2 but want to learn more about search, go back and read that chapter.
+If you skipped Chapter 2 but want to learn more about search, go back and read that chapter.
 Web markup will still be here when you come back :]

 To recap from the last chapter, in iOS 9 search results that appear in Spotlight and in Safari will now include content from native apps.
 Wait a minute, you may be thinking, wasn't that already the case in iOS 8 and before?
 Yes, but search results only included content from Apple's own apps such as Mail and Notes.
 What makes this change in iOS 9 different and exciting is that (for the first time ever) search results will now include content from third party apps.
 Woo hoo!